Hwang In-young

 Hwang In-young (born November 23, 1978) is a South Korean actress.
 She officially made her acting debut in 1999, and has since starred in films, television series and theater.

-Hwang also launched the fashion shop 175.5 in 2005, the internet shopping mall White Soda in 2007, and the clothing brand Voet in 2008.
+Hwang launched the fashion shop 175.5 in 2005, the internet shopping mall White Soda in 2007, and the clothing brand Voet in 2008.

 Personal life

 She married musical actor Ryu Jung-han in a private ceremony with only family members present March 13, 2017.